jili0/pawpose/README.md

-# 🐾 PawPals – Find the Perfect Home for Dogs!
+# 🐾 Pawpose – Find the Perfect Home for Dogs!

 A modern web application built with React & TypeScript that connects shelter dogs with their forever homes.